 Our plant sale offers many varieties of grasses, perennials, herbs and more!
 With plants ranging from perennial favorites to freshly picked additions, you’re sure to find a variety of plants to fit your application and location.
 All of the plants are Colorado grown, with the majority grown right at Cheyenne Mountain Zoo.
 Pricing is competitive with garden outlets and all of the proceeds benefit Cheyenne Mountain Zoo.
 We hope you’ll stop by the Zoo’s greenest event of the year!

 (Note: Online and pre-ordering are not available this next year.)

 Flora As Well As Fauna.

-In addition to exhibiting a wide variety of animals, the Zoo’s 70 developed acres of property also showcase a wide variety of trees, shrubs, and perennial flowers.
-To learn more about these plants you can follow this link to see virtual tours of the Zoo gardens.
-Here you’ll also find detailed plant lists and information for a variety of plants that do well in the Pikes Peak Region.
+In addition to a wide variety of animals, the Zoo’s 80 developed acres showcase a wide variety of trees, shrubs, and perennial flowers.
+Enjoy these wonderful gardens throughout the Zoo during your visit.
+Below find information on native species, animal resistant varieties and resource wise plants that do well in the Pikes Peak Region.

 ‘Resourse Wise’ Plants for the Pikes Peak Region

 Resource Wise plants are those which require less water, care, protection from wildlife, and fertilizer than the average plant.
 They are suited to our climate and soils.
 While it is possible to grow a plant just about anywhere given enough time, money, and energy, the Zoo’s horticulture staff focus on identifying, testing, and using resource wise plants on our grounds.
 Why not join us in becoming ‘resource wise’ and living green in your garden and landscape!